 - The project funding year is July 1 through June 30.
 Funds will not be released until WNYLRC has received its NYS funding.
-If you choose to begin your project prior to the funds being received, you do so at your own risk. - Please confer with WNYLRC staff prior to planning any grant project. - The review process will be carried out in two steps: first through an independent reading team and second, final approval by the assigned WNYLRC Committee. - Collaborative project proposals among multi-type libraries will be given greater consideration in the application process.
-Special consideration will also be given to first-time applicants. - Projects involving multiple libraries from more than one system of the same or different types will be paid special attention and have a better chance of being funded.
-These types of projects promote connections and cooperation within the region. - The application must be completely filled out.
-Any missed sections will delay its possible approval. - All applications must have a comprehensive narrative that describes the collection and its historical context, historical significance, and/or geographical information which gives the viewer a complete picture of the importance of the collection to the Western New York region and/or New York State OR gives examples of the project's benefits to the region and other libraries. - Please remember, the first set of readers may not know anything about the region.
+If you choose to begin your project prior to the funds being received, you do so at your own risk.
+Please confer with WNYLRC staff prior to planning any grant project. - The review process will be carried out in two steps: first through an independent reading team and second, final approval by the assigned WNYLRC Committee. - Collaborative project proposals among multi-type libraries will be given greater consideration in the application process.
+Special consideration will also be given to first-time applicants. - Projects involving multiple libraries from more than one system of the same or different types will receive greater consideration and have a better chance of being funded.
+These types of projects promote connections and cooperation within the region which aligns with WNYLRC goals and objectives. - The application must be completely filled out.
+Any missed sections will delay its possible approval.
+Errors in the application may result in the project not being funded. - All applications must have a comprehensive narrative that describes the collection and its historical context, historical significance, and/or geographical information which gives the viewer a complete picture of the importance of the collection to the Western New York region and/or New York State OR gives examples of the project's benefits to the region and other libraries. - Please remember, the first set of readers may not know anything about the region.

 - Any applications that constitute a continuation of a past project must be disclosed in the narrative. - All grants involving an outside vendor must include a link to the vendor's website (if applicable) and a justification describing their contribution to the project in the application narrative. - Outside consultants must include a resume and/or a link to their professional website.
 The member must disclose in the narrative any past relationships with the consultant and what projects they were a part of. - Applicants should demonstrate institutional commitment to the project.
 This can be in the form of cost-share, in-kind support, or integration with other activities at the institution.
 Cost-share is preferred, but not required.
-Additional sources of funding outside of AIG that will support the proposed project should be listed on the grant application. - Grant recipients must describe how they plan on marketing the collection to their end users and/or institution. - WNYLRC reserves the right and will actively seek input from the member institution to develop supplemental materials such as online exhibits, lesson plans, or marketing materials for any project funding through this grant program.
+Additional sources of funding outside of AIG that will support the proposed project should be listed on the grant application. - Grant recipients must describe how they plan on marketing the collection to their end users and/or institution. - WNYLRC reserves the right to develop supplemental materials such as online exhibits, lesson plans, or marketing materials for any project funding through this grant program.
+WNYLRC will actively seek input from the submitting institution for this purpose.